EdTedesco/PDS-SBN_LONEOS_image_processing_software/README.md

 The following three paragraphs are from “§2.1.2 Renaming Files” in [loneos_processing_details_v2.pdf](https://sbnarchive.psi.edu/pds4/surveys/gbo.ast.loneos.survey/document/loneos_processing_details_v2.pdf), beginning immediately after Fig. 3:

-“The majority of the LONEOS-I images were extracted from the _CR tapes in the f-format[^2] using the recovery method described in Appendix I and hence could not be renamed as simply as those with the YYYYMMDDnnnnb.fits format.
+“_The majority of the LONEOS-I images were extracted from the _CR tapes in the f-format[^1] using the recovery method described in Appendix I and hence could not be renamed as simply as those with the YYYYMMDDnnnnb.fits format.
 However, the original filenames of the f-formatted images could be reconstructed from keywords in their headers, e.g., the LONEOS-I images (those with dates through 2000/01/11), like f1053773.fits for example, had keywords “CCDPICNO=   22 / running sequence number” and “DATE-UT = '98/05/25   ' / ut date of obs”.
-Hence, f1053773.fits could be renamed 980525_022.fits
+Hence, f1053773.fits could be renamed 980525_022.fits_

-This process was automated by writing Python scripts which renamed the recovered filenames for ALL the *.fits files in the executing directory to their standard archive format for LONEOS-I images, i.e., YYMMDD_nnn.fits.
+_This process was automated by writing Python scripts which renamed the recovered filenames for ALL the *.fits files in the executing directory to their standard archive format for LONEOS-I images, i.e., YYMMDD_nnn.fits._

-Separate scripts were written to process the images with single-spaced and double-spaced headers.
-See  footnote a to Appendix I for additional information on the types of source-specific (i.e., HDD or tape) directories created for each night and on how the images for input into the pipelines were recovered from the tapes.”
+_Separate scripts were written to process the images with single-spaced and double-spaced headers.
+See  footnote a to Appendix I for additional information on the types of source-specific (i.e., HDD or tape) directories created for each night and on how the images for input into the pipelines were recovered from the tapes._”

 create_ccdfnames_ds.py is a python script to extract filenames from Lowell Observatory Near-Earth Object Survey (LONEOS) images recovered from backup tapes 006_CR through 012_CR for all such Flexible Image Transport System (FITS) files with double-spaced headers.
 There are 26 nights with 4,278 images between 1998/02/26 through 1998/11/15, inclusive, for which such data exist all of which have double-spaced (ds) headers.